broadinstitute/GpUnit/readme.txt

   or later, because of the dependency on the Parameterized test class.
 * a running GP server.
 You can connect to any GP server, including gpprod for running the tests.
+* GP Java client.
+When you run gpunit as an ant target, it will automatically download the Java client library from the server before running the tests.

 --------------------
 Using Gpunit